IPA_MOD(3) IPA_MOD(3)

 This function outputs a parameter's name param with configura-

-prefix, then prefix should be NULL.
+tion prefix, then prefix should be NULL.

 print_param_args